An Expert Disaster Recovery Plan Checklist Template for 2023

 Disaster Recovery Planning

 Planning is essential.
 Need I say it again?
-It is mission critical and requires a smart and thoughtful approach.
-Following major guidelines when designing a DRP will help to ensure a comprehensive protection against loss.
+It is mission-critical and requires a smart and thoughtful approach.
+Following major guidelines when designing a DRP will help to ensure comprehensive protection against loss.
 Disaster recovery plans should include a strategy to:

 - Inventory hardware — hardware is the base point through which all other failures will occur

 - Backup and catalog program software necessary to the business — software or hardware needed to fix any known problems should also be backed up